HopeLessGuest/financial-document-analyzer/README.md

 *   **Numerical Data Extraction**: Automatically extracts key financial metrics, figures, and data points from PDF files.
 *   **Chart Title Extraction**: Identifies visual charts and graphs within a PDF and extracts their titles.
 *   **AI-Powered Chat**: Ask natural language questions about your extracted numerical data and get instant, context-aware answers.
-*   **Dual AI Provider Support**: Seamlessly switch between Google's Gemini for cloud-based power and a local Ollama instance for privacy and offline use.
+*   **Multi-Provider AI Support**: Seamlessly switch between Google's Gemini, OpenAI's GPT for cloud-based power, and a local Ollama instance for privacy and offline use.
 *   **Flexible Data Management**: Upload existing JSON data files, view data from multiple sources, and manage them with ease.
 *   **Comprehensive Export**: Download extracted data for a single source as a JSON file or package all loaded data sources into a single ZIP archive.